rizvn/sizzle/README.md

 Sizzle
 ======

-A lightweight java dependency injection framework.
+A lightweight java dependency management library.
 No annotations or xml

 ### Quick Start: